KSP-CKAN/CKAN/client-spec/client-specification-v1.md

-If the field contains the string `any`, clients must allow the installation of the module on any version of the game, unless the `ksp_version_min` and `ksp_version_max` are also present: in this case, the client must respect these constraints.
+If the field contains the string `any`, clients must allow the installation of the module on any version of the game.

-Otherwise, the client must only allow the installation of the mod into a copy of the game with a matching version number.
+Otherwise, the client must only allow the installation of the module into a copy of the game with a matching version number.

 ### ksp_version_min and ksp_version_max